 As domestic partnerships are a relatively new area of law, and is yet to be explored in its entirety, there are no definitive rules about when a family provision claim will succeed.
 All we do know is that the court decides each case on its own merits after balancing the relevant statutory criteria with the individual circumstance.

-Thus, we recommend you get in contact with the team at Hentys Lawyers today, so we can help you assess your claim.
+Thus, we recommend you get in contact with the team at Hentys Lawyers today.
+We can help you assess your claim, and can provide guidance in Inheritance Disputes or Challenging a Will.

 Administration and Probate Act 1958 (Vic) s 3